jeffpar/pcjs.v1/devices/pcx86/machine/5170/ega/1152kb/rev3/debugger/backtrack/README.md

   - id: ibm5170
     type: pcx86
     debugger: true
-    uncompiled: true	# for now, debugger and uncompiled must be true to enable BACKTRACK support
+    uncompiled: true    # this is required for DEBUG, and DEBUG and DEBUGGER must both be true to enable BACKTRACK
 ---

 {% include machine.html id="ibm5170" %}